infoatgodreams/GoDreams-Repository/Volume 1/Roll Ups/Child Safety/Child Safety.md

 ### Response to CSA
 - According to a manual by Aangan [^1]individual meetings for serious or personal issues such as sexual abuse

-## Emotional Abuse

-#opinion: adding things that are not commonly understood as emotional abuse
 [^6]

 ### DEALING WITH EMOTIONS & ATTACHMENT